JamesN-dev/public-dotfiles/README.md

 This `--bare` Git repository manages **publicly shareable** configuration files for my personal macOS development environment using the method described at [https://www.atlassian.com/git/tutorials/dotfiles](https://www.atlassian.com/git/tutorials/dotfiles).

-**Disclaimer:** These configurations are primarily for my own backup and setup.
+**Disclaimer:** These configurations are primarily for my own backup and setup on a apple silicone mac machine.
 While intended to be public, review them carefully before use, as they may contain settings specific to my machine.
 Use at your own risk.

 *(Private configurations are managed in a separate repository accessed via a `config` alias).*